damianlewis/oc-sortablerelations-plugin/README.md

-# OctoberCMS Sortable Relations Plugin
+# Sortable relations plugin for October
-Adds drag and drop sorting functionality to the view list of the relations controller in October CMS.
+Adds drag and drop sorting functionality to the view list of the relations controller in October.

 ## Usage
 The following example illustrates how to use this plugin.
 It shows a many-to-many relationship between a category and it's related products.